Subscribe to updates

 Grant Thornton - Progress Report and Sector Update

-Grant Thornton, the council's external auditors, will provide a progress report and sector updates.
-They have confirmed the conclusion of the 2024/25 audit with an unqualified audit opinion issued on the council's financial statements.
-The report will also cover planning for the 2025/26 audit, including risk assessments and the proposed audit plan.
-The auditors will also discuss their Value for Money work, noting three key recommendations and several improvement recommendations from the 2024/25 Auditor's Annual Report.
-The report includes sector updates on emerging issues relevant to local government, such as the After the Backstop initiative for local authority accounts, changes in government personnel and housing policy, the Autumn Budget 2025, and developments in local government reorganisation.
+Grant Thornton, the council's external auditors, were scheduled to provide a progress report.
+This included an update on the 2024/25 financial statements audit, which had concluded with an unqualified audit opinion.
+The report also outlined the planning for the 2025/26 audit cycle and the approach to Value for Money assessments.
+Additionally, the report included sector updates on emerging issues relevant to local government, such as the After the Backstop report on local authority accounts, changes in government housing policy, the Autumn Budget 2025, and developments in local government reorganisation.

 Strategic Risk Deep Dives

-The committee will undertake deep dives into two strategic risks:
+The committee was scheduled to undertake deep dives into two key strategic risks facing the council:

 Attendees